-- 27.DA Engages in conduct that contains the elements of assault by contact against a school district employee or volunteer where is no bodily injury or harm. - 28.DB Assault against someone other than a school district employee or volunteer where there is no bodily injury or harm. - 35.DC Engages in conduct involving a public school that contains the elements of the offense of false alarm or report (including a bomb threat) or a terroristic threat [See Glossary], without regard to whether the conduct occurs on or off school property or while attending a school-sponsored or school-related event.
+- 27.DA Engages in conduct that contains the elements of assault by contact against a school district employee or volunteer where there is no bodily injury or harm. - 28.DB Assault against someone other than a school district employee or volunteer where there is no bodily injury or harm. - 35.DC Engages in conduct involving a public school that contains the elements of the offense of false alarm or report (including a bomb threat) or a terroristic threat [See Glossary], without regard to whether the conduct occurs on or off school property or while attending a school-sponsored or school-related event. - 26.DD Engages in conduct involving a public school that contains the elements of the offense of terroristic threat [See Glossary], without regard to whether the conduct occurs on or off school property or while attending a school-sponsored or school-related event. - 28.DF Engages in conduct that contains elements of assault; causing bodily injury (see Glossary) under Texas Penal Code 22.01(a)(1).

-- 26.DD Engages in conduct involving a public school that contains the elements of the offense of terroristic threat [See Glossary], without regard to whether the conduct occurs on or off school property or while attending a school-sponsored or school-related event. - 28.DF Engages in conduct that contains elements of assault; causing bodily injury (see Glossary) under Texas Penal Code 22.01(a)(1). - 04.DG Sells, gives or delivers to another person, or possesses, uses or is under the influence of marijuana, a controlled substance, or a dangerous drug in an amount not constituting a felony offense.
+- 04.DG Sells, gives or delivers to another person, or possesses, uses or is under the influence of marijuana, a controlled substance, or a dangerous drug in an amount not constituting a felony offense.
 (School-related felony drug offenses are addressed in the Expulsion section.)
-(See Glossary for "under the influence.") - 05.DH Sells, gives or delivers to another person an alcoholic beverage; commits a serious act or offense while under the influence of alcohol; or possesses, uses or is under the influence of alcohol. - 06.DI Engages in conduct that contains the elements of an offense relating to abusable glue or paint or relating to volatile chemicals. - 07.DJ Engages in conduct that contains the elements of the offense of public lewdness [see Glossary] or indecent exposure; - 02.DK Engages in conduct that is punishable as a felony.
-Felony conduct may include, but not be limited to, criminal mischief and/or graffiti and/or coercing, soliciting or inducing gang membership [See Glossary]; or - 08.DL Except when punishable as a Level IV offense, intentionally, knowingly, or recklessly harming or threatening to harm a school employee by an unlawful act in retaliation for or on account of the service or status of the employee as a public servant, witness, prospective witness, informant, or person who has reported or who the student knows intends to report the occurrence of the crime.

-Engages in expellable conduct and is between six and nine years of age.
+(See Glossary for "under the influence.") - 05.DH Sells, gives or delivers to another person an alcoholic beverage; commits a serious act or offense while under the influence of alcohol; or possesses, uses or is under the influence of alcohol, if the conduct is not punishable as a felony offense (School-related felony alcohol offenses are addressed in the Expulsion section.) - 06.DI Engages in conduct that contains the elements of an offense relating to abusable glue or paint or relating to volatile chemicals. - 07.DJ Engages in conduct that contains the elements of the offense of public lewdness [see Glossary] or indecent exposure; - 02.DK Engages in conduct that is punishable as a felony.
+Felony conduct may include, but not be limited to, criminal mischief and/or graffiti and/or coercing, soliciting or inducing gang membership [See Glossary]. - 08.DL Except when punishable as a Level IV offense, intentionally, knowingly, or recklessly harming or threatening to harm a school employee by an unlawful act in retaliation for or on account of the service or status of the employee as a public servant, witness, prospective witness, informant, or person who has reported or who the student knows intends to report the occurrence of the crime. - Engages in expellable conduct and is between six and nine years of age, without regard to whether the conduct occurs on or off school property or while attending a school-sponsored or school-related event. - Commits a federal firearms violation and is younger than six years of age, without regard to whether the conduct occurs on or off school property or while attending a school-sponsored or school-related event. - Engages in conduct that contains the elements of the offense of retaliation against any school employee or volunteer on or off school property.